BOBAMANLY/Data-Structures-Tutorial/4-Solutions.md

         return self._contains(data, self.root)  # Start at the root

     def _contains(self, data, node):
-        """
-        This funciton will search for a node that contains 'data'.
-The current sub-tree being search is represented by 'node'.
-This function is intended to be called the first time by the __contains__ function.
-        """

         if node is None:
             return False
         if node.data == data: